-What does it mean to be a thought leader, and how do you become one?
-Recall that our definition of thought leadership is simple:
+But what, exactly, does it mean to be a thought leader, and how do you become one?
+Our definition of thought leadership is simple:

 A thought leader’s thinking changes how everyone else leads.

 If you want to be that thought leader, you must be creating the thinking that enables others to lead better.
 To do that, you have to be able to see where your industry is going, rather than where it is and where it’s been.
 As hockey expert Wayne Gretzky said, “I skate to where the puck is going to be, not where it has been.”